 Individual treatment should be tailored toward the coconspirators that are identified by the history and physical examination.
 Again, the importance of first excluding infectious etiologies is paramount.
 Once identified, each contributing factor needs to be treated appropriately.
 All toxic drops should be eliminated if medicamentosa is suspected.
 Lagophthalmos should be treated with copious lubrication, with taping for variable amounts of time, beginning with sleeping hours.
 Tarsorrhaphy is indicated if previous method fails.
 Patients with sicca need copious lubrication and punctal plugs.
 Evaluate these patients for systemic rheumatologic disease if suspected by clinical history or examination.
 If immune disease is suspected, systemic immunomodulatory therapy may be necessary.

-Treatment modalities are outlined below.
+Treatment modalities are as follows:

-See Medical Care for possible surgical treatments.
+See Medical Care for possible surgical treatments

 As discussed in Medical Care, a number of medications for sterile corneal ulcers refractory to conventional treatment are currently being investigated with respect to their clinical efficacy (eg, fibronectin, vitamin A, ascorbic acid, serum-derived tears, metalloproteinase inhibitors, neurotrophic growth factor).
 Therefore, standard dosing, indications, treatment regimens, and contraindications with respect to these medications are not available.
 The authors recommend that interested physicians directly contact clinical investigators for specific treatment regimens currently used in treatment trials.